-The project is subject to the environmental regulations contained in Subtitles 24, 25, and 27 of the County Code because the application is for a new PPS.
+The project is subject to the environmental regulations contained in Subtitles 24, 25, and 27 of the County Code because this is a new PPS.

 Plan 2035

 The site is located within Environmental Strategy Area 2 (formerly the Developing Tier) of the Regulated Environmental Protection Areas Map, and in the Established Communities area of the Growth Policy, as designated by Plan 2035.